theMdSharib/Bazaar/README.md

 # Bazaar_app

 • Developed a full-fledged E-Commerce shopping application whereby users can login and can add the desired products to their cart.

 • New Users can also create new account which is then registered as new entry in Firebase.

 • This application also allows users to add and manage their respective product and with that other users can also view and add that product to their cart.

-• Used packages such as- http, intl, shared preferences, provider
+• Used packages such as- http, intl, shared preferences, provider.

 • Used Dart and Flutter for Designing and Developing.

 • Used Firebase as Back-End.

 ## Getting Started